-In 2016, a small group of California teens, spearheaded by Eve Lemelson of Brentwood School in Los Angeles, CA took on the challenge of providing early childhood education for Darfuri refugees in eastern Chad.
-A community who was forced to leave their home in Darfur, Sudan because of genocide that began in 2003.
+In 2016, a small group of California teens spearheaded by Eve Levenson of Brentwood School in Los Angeles, CA, took on the challenge of providing early childhood education for Darfuri refugees in eastern Chad, a community who was forced to leave their home in Darfur, Sudan, because of genocide that began in 2003.

-To support the existing Pond and a daily meal program that essential to growing and learning, we are looking for 45 people to give a monthly tax deductible donation of $20.
+To support the existing Pond and a daily meal program that's essential to growing and learning, we are looking for 45 people to give a monthly tax-deductible donation of $20.
 The meal program for an entire year is $4,125, including two salaries for local women!

-Little Ripples is a refugee-led, culturally-relevant, and cost-effective early childhood development program that builds the capacity of refugee women and improves the early development of refugee children ages 3-5. iACT works directly with refugee beneficiaries to establish, adapt, and implement Little Ripples—laying the foundation for a lifetime of well-being, learning, health, and peace for children affected by displacement and violence.
+Little Ripples is a refugee-led, culturally-relevant, and cost-effective early childhood development program that builds the capacity of refugee women and improves the early development of refugee children ages three to five. iACT works directly with refugee beneficiaries to establish, adapt, and implement Little Ripples—laying the foundation for a lifetime of well-being, learning, health, and peace for children affected by displacement and violence.

 Join Eve, California Teens for Darfuri Education, and iACT in improving the cognitive, social-emotional, and physical development of refugee children in eastern Chad.
 Your support will help us sustain early childhood education and create a lasting impact on an all-too-forgotten community.